SelfAdjointOperator/cpython/Doc/library/contextlib.rst

 .. function:: chdir(path)

-   Non parallel-safe context manager to change the current working directory.
+   Non parallel-safe :ref:`modification context manager <modification-cms>` to change the current working directory.
 As this changes a global state, the working directory, it is not suitable for use in most threaded or async contexts.
 It is also not suitable for most non-linear code execution, like generators, where the program execution is temporarily relinquished -- unless explicitly desired, you should not yield when this context manager is active.

    This is a simple wrapper around :func:`~os.chdir`, it changes the current working directory upon entering and restores the old one on exit.